vortechron/crawler/README.md

 ### Run Tests

 -   We only test the crawler
--   Others are already tested by the framework/library
+-   Other tools are already tested by the framework/library

 ```shell
 ./vendor/bin/sail test